jj09/jj09.github.io/_posts/2022-12-15-the-complete-guide-to-full-stack-marn-web-apps-development-mongodb-apollo-graphql-react-nodejs.md

 <h3>Deleting books</h3>

-Delete mutation will be very similar to `create` mutation from previous section.
+Delete mutation will be very similar to `create` mutation from the previous section.
 We just need a mutation that takes `id` of a book we want to delete.

-Let's update schema in `src/models/typeDefs.js` by adding `delete` mutation that takes `id` parameter and returns the same id if books is successfully deleted:
+Let's update schema in `src/models/typeDefs.js` by adding `delete` mutation that takes `id` parameter and returns the same id if book is successfully deleted:

 {% highlight javascript %}
 import gql from 'graphql-tag';